Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 ## 5. Secure your input data

-Thank’s to our `Led_MsgHandler` callback function, our service is now able to react to any input message.
+Thank’s to our callback function `Led_MsgHandler`, our service is now able to react to any input message.
 However, we don’t want it to react to _any_ message, but only to IO state messages.
-To make sure we use the data appropriately, it is better to use message type specifis to the data in the command field of the message.
+To make sure we use the data appropriately, it is better to use message types that are specific to the data in the command field of the message.

 To do that, let’s add a filter on the message command: